glance-nostra/QP-SquadShooter/README.md

 **Parameters for `build` command:**

 - `env`: Environment to target (staging, production)
-- `targets`: Comma-separated build targets (android, ios, webgl, standaloneosx)
+- `targets`: Comma-separated build targets (android,ios,standaloneosx,standalonewindows64,webgl)
+- `apk=true`: This will build the standalone testing apk
+- `landscape=true`: Pass this if your game is landscape

 Note: Parameters like `env` and `targets` are only needed for the `build` command, not for `verify`.